This section discusses the types of partitioning which are available in MySQL 5.6. These include the types listed here:

 evaluates to an integer value.
 Decimal fractions are not

-In the sections that follow, we do not necessarily provide all possible forms for the syntax that can be used for creating each partition type; this information may be found in Section 13.1.17, “CREATE TABLE Syntax”.
+In the sections that follow, we do not necessarily provide all possible forms for the syntax that can be used for creating each partition type; this information may be found in Section 13.1.17, “CREATE TABLE Statement”.